moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 While `processor.ts` determines the data being consumed, `main.ts` determines the bulk of actions related to processing and transforming that data.
 In the simplest terms, we are processing the data that was ingested via the Subsquid processor and inserting the desired pieces into a TypeormDatabase.
 For more detailed information on how Subsquid works, be sure to check out the [Subsquid Docs on Developing a Squid](https://docs.subsquid.io/basics/squid-development/){target=\_blank}

 Our `main.ts` file is going to scan through each processed block for the transfer event and decode the transfer details, including the sender, receiver, and amount.
 The script also fetches account details for involved addresses and creates transfer objects with the extracted data.
 The script then inserts these records into a Typeorm Database enabling them to be easily queried.
+Let's break down the code that comprises `main.ts` in order:

+1. The job of `main.ts` is to run the processor and refine the collected data.
+In `processor.run`, the processor will iterate through all selected blocks and look for transfer event logs.
+Whenever it finds a transfer event, it's going to store it in an array of transfer events where it awaits further processing.

+2. The `transferEvent` interface is the type of structure that stores the data extracted from the event logs.

+3. `getTransfer` is a helper function that extracts and decodes ERC-20 transfer event data from a log entry.
+It constructs and returns a TransferEvent object, which includes details such as the transaction ID, block number, sender and receiver addresses, and the amount transferred. `getTransfer` is called at the time of storing the relevant transfer events into the array of transfers.

+4. `processTransfers` enriches the transfer data and then inserts these records into a typeorm database using the `ctx.store` methods.
+The account model, while not strictly necessary, allows us to introduce another entity in the schema to demonstrate working with multiple entities in your Squid.

+5. `getAccount` is a helper function that manages the retrieval and creation of account objects.
+Given an account ID and a map of existing accounts, it returns the corresponding account object.
+If the account doesn't exist in the map, it creates a new one, adds it to the map, and then returns it.

-We'll demo a sample query in the next step.
+We'll demo a sample query a later section.
 You can copy and paste the below code into your `main.ts` file:

 ???+ code "main.ts"